 Using IngrediCheck, you can spot Yellow 6 instantly, see when it appears alongside other synthetic colors, and compare that product against alternatives with cleaner labels before it ends up in your cart.
 That is much easier than trying to manually remember every certified dye name while standing in the snack aisle.

-For the broader dye cluster, compare this page with The FDA's 2026 Synthetic Dye Phase-Out: What It Means for Your Family, Red 40, Yellow 5, and the Dyes the FDA Is Finally Phasing Out, and the full ALDI Restricted Ingredients List: All 57 Ingredients.
+For the broader dye cluster, compare this page with The FDA's 2026 Synthetic Dye Phase-Out: What It Means for Your Family, Red 40, Yellow 5, and the Dyes the FDA Is Finally Phasing Out, the E-Number Glossary for E110 and other dye-code lookups, and the full ALDI Restricted Ingredients List: All 57 Ingredients.